Splatoon 3: Setting

 The Splatoon games take place on a version of Earth set far in the future after the extinction of humanity and almost all mammal life, suggested to be due to climate change, where much of oceanic life has evolved to live on land.
 Splatoon 3 takes place five years after the events of Splatoon 2 in the Splatlands, a sun-scorched desert inhabited by battle-hardened Inklings and Octolings, and Splatsville, a city of chaos that seems to have developed rapidly since the last Splatfest, Chaos vs. Order.
 The game's design is themed around chaos due to the outcome of the last Splatfest.

 The story mode of Splatoon 3, titled Return of the Mammalians, is set in a new location called Alterna, a large, snowy area littered with incomplete structures and hazardous Fuzzy Ooze, an ink-like substance mostly covered in brown fur, with a rocket at its center.
 It focuses on the reappearance of mammals, which have been long-extinct.

+The Side Order DLC story is set in the Order Sector, a virtual reality named ‘Memverse’ created by Marina based on the Inkopolis Square area from Splatoon 2, which has been drained of color because of Order, the final boss of Side Order.